Bamiriondoragon/Obsidian-Vault-Sync/publish/School Work/Grade 10 - Bussiness/Unit 1 Business/Supply and Demand.md

 ## Factors affecting supply

 ### Number of producers
-More popular a product is > more competition enter market meaning more
+More popular a product is > more [[Competition]] enter market meaning more
 ### Substitutes
 What prices fall so farmers switch to selling soy.
 ### Change In Technology
-Technology reduces the cost and allows for more competition in the market
+Technology reduces the cost and allows for more [[Competition]] in the market
 ### Change in Production cost
 higher cost on resources > Decreases supply